-Lemon is a common accompaniment to espresso, which so many coffee drinkers are familiar with.
+Lemon is a common accompaniment to espresso, which many coffee drinkers are familiar with.
 But why is espresso usually served with a lemon peel?
 In this piece, I will tell you why baristas serve espresso with lemon or a twist of lemon.

 But first, does this coffee has a name?
 Yes, it is commonly known as espresso Romano.
 So, if you see this name appear in this piece several times, know that I’m talking about espresso paired with lemon.

-In fact, today, espresso Romano is served in numerous coffee houses across the globe.
+Today, espresso Romano is served in numerous coffee houses across the globe.
 Variations of this drink include tangerines or oranges.

 Reason for serving espresso coffee with lemon